jvalenzuela/atform/doc/source/intro.rst

 ---------

-The version numbers assigned to |project_name| releases are constructed to help convey what type of changes can be expected.
+The version numbers assigned to |project_name| releases are constructed to help convey what type of changes can be expected in a release.
 Versions take the form of two integers separated by a period, :samp:`{major}.{minor}`.
 The major version is incremented for changes that are not backwards compatible, i.e., upgrading to a different